GriffinPlus/toolchains/toolchain-base-container/README.md

 It does not contain any toolchains.
 Derived images add the toolchain depending on specific build scenarios.
 The toolchains are available at the [project page](https://github.com/GriffinPlus/toolchains).

+The following tools are installed from the official Ubuntu package repositories:

+- curl
+- git
+- make
+- nano
+- patch
+- wget
+- zip

 ## License

 The blueprint for this docker image is under the [MIT license](https://github.com/GriffinPlus/toolchains/blob/master/LICENSE),